 | Constitutional (2-pass) | 2,500–4,000 | 4.1s | 10s | Sensitive content, quality |

-Production note: Latency figures are measured with claude-sonnet-4-6 on the public API in April 2026 (eu-west-1 region).
-They vary with load and prompt length.
-Always implement an explicit timeout ≤ 30s and retry logic with exponential backoff.
+Production note: These latencies are measured with Claude Sonnet 4.6 on the public API in April 2026 (eu-west-1 region).
+They vary by load and prompt length.
+Always implement an explicit timeout ≤30s and retry with exponential backoff.

 Going Further

 These 12 patterns cover the essentials of advanced prompt engineering.
-Mastering them requires practice on real business problems — not just toy examples.
-Talki Academy's Advanced Prompt Engineering course walks you through hands-on exercises for every pattern, with automated evaluations and real-world projects.
+To truly master them, hands-on practice on real business problems is essential.
+The Advanced Prompt Engineering training from Talki Academy guides you through practical exercises on each pattern, with automated evaluations and real-world projects.

-Also see our Fine-Tuning vs RAG vs Prompt Engineering comparison guide to understand when prompt engineering alone is sufficient and when complementary approaches are worth the added complexity and cost.
+Also check out our comparative guide: Fine-Tuning vs RAG vs Prompt Engineering to understand when prompt engineering alone is sufficient and when complementary approaches are needed.

 FAQ